-Discourse markers are very important to structure text or speech, to connect sentences in a meaningful and logical way.
+Discourse markers are very important to structure text or speech to connect sentences in a meaningful and logical way.
 They are used to express contrast, reason, purpose, result, etc. Here you can find some very common discourse markers, their meaning and some examples.

-by the way / incidentally
+By the way / incidentally

-Used to change the subject, to say something that you have just thought and that doesn’t have to be connected to what was being said before.
+Used to change the subject, to say something that you have just thought about and that doesn’t have to be connected to what was being said before.

 - Well, it has been a very productive meeting, don’t you think?
 By the way/Incidentally, what time is it?

 - I’ll try to fix my car this afternoon.
 By the way/Incidentally, do you still have that screwdriver that I lent you?

 Actually / in fact / as a matter of fact

 Used to introduce information that might be in some way surprising or unexpected.